jtpils/FixedCNN/README.md

 ### TODO

-Although this library can implement a simple CNN with FP, there many problems needed to solve.
+Although the MATLAB library can implement a simple FP-CNN for now, there are still many problems in this code.
+I will fix these problems in the future.